(syllabus and calendar)

 Switch

 The series of else if statements becomes awkward if it is long.
-A more elegant and concise way to express the same logic is the switch with a series of case statements.
+A more elegant and concise way to express the same logic is the switch with a series of case statements within a switch.

-It is difficult to think of a use case that never uses break.
+It is difficult to think of a use case that never uses the keyword break.

 You can group adjacent case values, and here it can make sense to omit break for some adjacent values.
-Because booleans are not allowed, you cannot specify if i < 3.
+Because the test is of a specific value and booleans are not allowed, you cannot specify if i < 3.

 Control statements (if, loop, case in switch) permit nesting.